 Step #3- Assemblies

 When you have completed the previous step, take a clean plane surface (or a bench) and stick a piece of sandpaper onto it so that the active side faces upwards.
-Take each piece of wood from step 2 and rub the freshly cut sides on the sandpaper to smoothen them.
+Take each piece of wood from step 2 and rub the freshly cut sides on the sandpaper to smooth them.

 Now take 3-pieces of the wood and arrange them such that the base and the top are hexagonal.
 They should fit perfectly if you were consistent when cutting them in step 2.
 We will assume that all your pieces fit into this shape when taken 3 at a time.